jasonholtzapple/check_mysql_counters/README.md

 * oracle_5_5
 * oracle_5_6
 * percona_5_5
+* percona_5_6

 to your pnp4nagios template directory - the default location is /usr/local/pnp4nagios/share/templates

-The plugin currently does not support being called by NRPE (the data returned is too large), a future version will address this.
+The plugin currently does not support being called by NRPE (the data returned is too large), a future version might address this.

 Requirements
 ============